8 Lessons I’ve Learned So Far Starting a Business

 If you have bad news deliver it right away.
 We all have been in a situation where we’ve put off delivering bad news.
 Stop!
 It’s human nature to turn away from the things that you’re afraid of.
 Realize NOW is the best time to deliver bad news.
 Not 2 hours from now, not 4 days from now.
 Not next week.
 NOW!

 6. Time box your tasks

 Right now I have a timer on my iPhone to write this blog post in 20 minutes.
-No matter what this blog post will be finished and sent to my editor (a.k.a Katie Hoesley) in 20 minutes.
+No matter what this blog post will be finished and sent to someone to help edit in 20 minutes.
 Time boxing is something I hate doing but is really beneficial when I do.
 I’m working on doing this more often but I’d like to share my experience.
 Let’s say you have 4 tasks this morning:

 - Write blog post – 20 minutes

 - Draft proposal for Company X – 30 minutes

 - Add new feature for Client X – 1.5 hours